Prior-Period Adjustments, Accounting Changes, and Error Corrections—Reexamination of Statement 62

 Prior-Period Adjustments, Accounting Changes, and Error Corrections—Project Plan

-Major Research Issues: The following issues would be considered:
+Accounting and Financial Reporting Issues.
+The following issues would be considered:

 - Pre-agenda research approved: August 2018